Updated on November 26, 2022

 On TV/home video

 Warner Archive released “Yogi’s First Christmas” to DVD.
-Unfortunately, the cover included is the wrong one—it’s from “Yogi’s All Star Comedy Christmas Caper.”
+Unfortunately, the cover included is the wrong one—it’s a scene based on “Yogi’s All Star Comedy Christmas Caper.”